Western & Southern Open

-The W&S Open in Cincinnati features the top Men's and Women's players in the world.
-Center Court at the Linder Family Tennis Center holds 10,500.
-CTT features the best seats in both the exclusive Courtside Box "100 level" and the Terrace "200 level".
-Nadal and Azarenka will surely be back to defend their coveted titles captured in 2013.
+The Western & Southern Open features the top Men's and Women's players in the world.
+The intimate Center Court at the Linder Family Tennis Center holds 10,500.
+CTT features the best seats with our interactive ticketing throughout Center Court.
 More Details and FAQ's . . .

-Where is the Lindner Family Tennis Center located?
+Where is the W&S Open Center Court located?

 It can be seen from Interstate 71, directly across from Paramount's Kings Island, about 30 minutes northeast of downtown Cincinnati.
 It's about one hour from Columbus, Ohio, and about 30 minutes from Dayton, Ohio.
 Click here for detailed directions, or try www.mapquest.com.